TadNodir/NN_NumberRecognition/README.md

 ## Usage

-To use the `FeedForwardNetwork` class, follow these steps:
+To use the `NeuralNetwork` class, follow these steps:

 1. Download the MNIST dataset from the provided links and place the CSV files in the same directory as the code files.
-2. Import the `FeedForwardNetwork` class into your Python program.
+2. Import the `NeuralNetwork` class into your Python program.
-3. Create an instance of the `FeedForwardNetwork` class.
+3. Create an instance of the `NeuralNetwork` class.
 4. Train the network using the `train` method by providing the MNIST training dataset and the desired number of iterations.
 5. Test the network's performance using the `think` method and the MNIST test dataset.
 6. Optionally, create a dataset of your own handwriting and use the `think` method to recognize the handwritten numbers.